realliance/senior-game/README.md

 ## Production Client Builds

 Production client builds can be built with the `build-linux-client.sh` and `build-windows-client.sh` scripts.
-The `clients` directory should already exist and appropriate values need to be supplied for the environment variables `SENTRY_DSN` and `RELEASE`.
+Appropriate values need to be supplied for the environment variables `SENTRY_DSN`, `RELEASE`, and `VERSION`.

 # Project Structure